SECTION 9: HAZARDOUS MATERIALS

 - Hazardous materials shipments in excess of 500 lbs., transported for a fee, which would require placarding if shipped in greater amounts in the same manner.

-A valid legible copy of the carrier’s Hazardous Materials Transportation License must be carried in the vehicle and be presented to any peace officer or duly authorized employee of the CHP upon request.
-(13 CCR 1160.3(g) (2))
+A valid legible copy of the carrier’s hazardous materials transportation license must be carried in the vehicle and be presented to any peace officer or duly authorized employee of the CHP upon request.
+(Title 13, CCR, §1160.3(g) (2)).

-This is in addition to the federal HazMat registration that may be required under 49 CFR 107.601.
+This is in addition to the federal HazMat registration that may be required under Title 49, CFR, §107.601.

-Drivers must pass a written test about transporting hazardous materials or wastes.
-To pass the test, drivers must know how to:
+You must pass a knowledge test about transporting hazardous materials to get a hazardous material endorsement on a CDL.
+To pass the test, you must know how to:

 - Safely load shipments.